 Undergraduate Chemistry Program

-The undergraduate chemistry program at UIUC always ranks among the top five programs in the USA in the number of total majors and in the number of ACS-approved students who graduate in a given year.
+The undergraduate chemistry program at UIUC ranks among the largest in the USA in the number of majors, including ACS-approved bachelor's degrees.
 Our program is widely recognized by employers and graduate schools as one of the strongest in the U.S. We have an outstanding Career Services Office that arranges on-campus interviews for our graduates with a wide variety of the best chemical companies in the USA.
 Students who perform well in our program and wish to attend graduate school find that they are recruited by the top graduate schools in the country.

 For help in exploring career options, registering for classes, finding out about scholarships, internships, and othere advising services, visit the SCS Academic Advising Office.